honey303/mlflow-tracking/README.md

 ## Usages

 * SQlite is used to store Metadata
-* AWS S3 is used as the Model Artifact Store
+* Amazon S3 is used as the Model Artifact Store

 ## Steps to run the app locally